Why Do Snapdragons Come Back Each Year in Different Colors?

 Growing Conditions Where Snapdragons Thrive

 Like many flowering plants, snapdragons prefer full sun, cool soil, and plenty of organic material.
 Depending on the variety, smaller types should be spaced six inches apart, and intermediate to larger varieties ten inches apart.
 Avoid planting snapdragons too close to each other, which can encourage mildew and fungus growth.
 When seeding themselves, snapdragons seem to automatically space themselves appropriately.
-Each of my four little snapdragons that came back this year are about six inches apart.
+Each of my four little snapdragons that came back are about six inches apart.

 Snapdragon Color Variance